Mario488/LingifyNow/README.md

 🚀 Features

 📄 Upload & Extract
-Upload .txt and .pdf files and automatically extract the text content.
+-Upload .txt and .pdf files and automatically extract the text content.

 🎨 Customize Your Reading Experience